vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Babylonians : B. and Assyrians Ayācita, is a substitute method

-based astrology on three 88 for an absolute fast on sumptions 546; B. and Greeks ekādasi 100-103.
+based astrology on three 88 for an absolute fast on sumptions 546; B. and Greeks ekādaśī 100-103.

 had no generally believed Ayana, meaning of, in Rgveda,